joehinkle11/Lazy-Pop-SwiftUI/README.md

 }
 ```

+# Gotchas

+The current implementation does not play well with some SwiftUI modifiers like `.ignoresSafeArea()`.
+There is currently no known workaround.
+If you find anything related to this problem, you can write about it in [this issue](https://github.com/joehinkle11/Lazy-Pop-SwiftUI/issues/3#issuecomment-1079688013).

 # Install

 Just inlude the two files under `LazyPop` in this repo.
 Here's a link to them https://github.com/joehinkle11/Lazy-Pop-SwiftUI/tree/master/Lazy%20Pop%20SwiftUI/Lazy%20Pop